FAQs

 How did you find out you had DID?

-Are you in therapy now?
+Are you in therapy for this?

-Yes!
-I have had a therapist regularly since fall 2020.
+Yes, I have had a therapist regularly since fall 2020.
 I’m doing fantastically, praise God, and only meet with my current therapist a couple of times a month.

 Do you know when other alters are taking control?
+Do you remember what happened and what they did?

 How many alters do you have?